 Plan A Month At A Time (Optional)

 I know… this may seem like too much pre-planning!
 But, the weeks go by sooo fast.
 Before, you know it, a new week is starting and it’s time to plan and grocery shop again.
 Of course, you can always just pull out another Weekly Meal Plan that you’ve pre-done!
 Or, you can cover yourself for an entire month by choosing 4 to 5 weeks and filling in your calendar.
-(This will work if you already know what the rest of your schedule looks like for the month in terms of activities, etc.) Trust me, it’s a nice feeling having it done ahead of time.
+(This will work if you already know what the rest of your schedule looks like for the month.)
+Trust me, it’s a nice feeling having it done ahead of time.
 One less thing to think about!

 I print free Monthly Calendars online from Vertex42.
 But you could also just use the calendar on your phone, tablet, or any other place where you keep track of your life.